 Get out into the wild at Leigh Woods – and learn at the same time!

 An exciting series of activities to help children learn why trees are so important- to humans and many other animals.
-Follow the hidden trail and discover why many plants and animals make their home in Leigh Woods!
+Find the hidden boxes and discover why so many animals make their home in Leigh Woods!
 Become a woodland animal and see what happens when your trees are cut down.
 If you stay for the afternoon we’ll build an animal den and play a game reinforcing what we’ve learnt.
 If You Go Down to the Woods Today… info

 The woodland is home to very many mini beasts and we’ll be looking for them.
-In this introduction to habitats and food chains, discover what jobs the mini-beasts do in the woods, where they like to live (micro-habitats) and what they like to eat – or what eats them!
+In this introduction to habitats and food chains, discover what jobs mini beasts do in the woods, where they live and what they like to eat – or what eats them!
 Big Forest Bug Hunt KS1 info